 Estimated reading time: ( words)

-Summary: Google Slides is a collaboration tool used to create presentation files or "slide decks".
-Applying the six core skills to your Slides file will make the file more accessible to people with disabilities and easier for all of your audience to follow along with your talk.
+Summary: Google Slides is a collaboration tool used to create slides for presentations.
+Applying the six core skills to your Slides file will make it more accessible to people with disabilities and easier for all of your audience to follow along with your talk.